shekeltechnologies/Documentation/guides/Masternode_Setup_Hot_Windows.md

 masternodeprivkey=3HaYBVUCYjEMeeH1Y4sBGLALQZE1Yc1K64xiqgX37tGBDQL8Xg
 ```

-The IP address(`45.76.33.125` in this example) will be different for you.
-(In a web browser you can visit www.whatismyip.com to get your External IP Address)
+> The IP address(`45.76.33.125` in this example) will be different for you.
+In a web browser you can visit www.whatismyip.com to get your External IP Address.
-Same goes for the `masternodeprivkey` value.
-You need the key returned by the `masternode genkey` command executed in the Windows wallet(Part 1).
+> Same goes for the `masternodeprivkey` value, you need the key returned by the `masternode genkey` command executed in the Windows wallet earlier (Part 1).
-The exact same key needs to be used for the masternode entry in the `masternode.conf` file of your Wallet(Part 1)
+> The exact same key needs to be used for the masternode entry in the `masternode.conf` file of your Wallet(Part 1)

 ### 12. Re-start the Windows wallet by closing it down and then running shekel-qt.exe again